maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 ADFS
 ----

-The Archiefvernietingscomponent admin interface and frontend support logging in through ADFS-backed single sign on (SSO).
+The Archiefvernietigingscomponent admin interface and frontend support logging in through ADFS-backed single sign on (SSO).

 ADFS 2012 and 2016, and Azure AD are supported.
 See the `ADFS config guides`_ for